unfoldingWord/wordMAP/README.md

 ---

-# Alignment Prediction
+# Prediction Algorithms
 The alignment prediction begins when the user provides an unaligned sentence pair.

-## Alignment Document Frequency
+## n-gram Document Frequency

 > **Note:** This algorithm uses similar concepts as found in tf-idf.